jirehevelasquez/mech-romi-files-/docs/source/Tasks.rst

 8. Track
 -----------------------------------------
-Implements the high-level state machine that decides what Romi should be doing right now along the course.
-It uses signals like Xpos, Ypos, net distance, heading, and sometimes light information to detect key regions: normal line following, splits, tight-turn zones, straight-ahead gaps with no line, wall-approach, turning around obstacles, etc. For each state or “phase,” it sets shared variables like PATH_STATE, bias terms, or special flags that tell other tasks (especially light_gen and the motor control) how to behave.
+Implements the high-level state machine that decides what Romi should be doing at any moment along the course.
+It uses signals like Xpos, Ypos, net distance, heading, and sometimes light information to detect key regions: normal line following, splits, tight-turn zones, straight-ahead gaps with no line, wall approach, turning around obstacles, etc. For each state or “phase,” it sets shared variables like PATH_STATE, bias terms, or special flags that tell other tasks (especially light_gen and the motor control) how to behave.
 This task is essentially Romi’s “strategy brain” for the specific track layout.

 Finite state machine
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~